The Fountain: Development

 Director Darren Aronofsky sought to produce The Fountain after the release of Requiem for a Dream in 2000.
-In April 2001, he entered negotiations with Warner Bros. and Village Roadshow to direct the then-untitled film with actor Brad Pitt in the lead role.
+In April 2001, he entered negotiations with Warner Bros.
+Pictures and Village Roadshow Pictures to direct the then-untitled film with actor Brad Pitt in the lead role.
 Requiem for a Dream was screened for Pitt, and the preliminary script for The Fountain persuaded the actor to join the project.
 Aronofsky prepared for production by traveling with a crew to Central America to consult with Mayan experts and to explore the Mexican ruins of Palenque.
 The group also visited Tikal, a jungle location featured in the 1977 film Star Wars.

 In addition to the trip, the films Aguirre, the Wrath of God and The Holy Mountain were screened for the crew to inspire it in designing a rainforest set for The Fountain.
 In June 2001, actress Cate Blanchett entered talks to join Aronofsky's project.
 Aronofsky, who wanted the film's actual title to be a secret, gave the project the working title of The Last Man.
 Production was postponed to improve the script and to wait for Blanchett, pregnant when she joined, to give birth to her child in December 2001.
 The start date for production was tentatively set in summer 2002.

 In June 2002, Warner Bros. met with Aronofsky and producer Eric Watson, expressing concerns over an escalating budget and threatening to cease the project unless a co-financier was found.
 Watson petitioned independent production companies for support and was able to enlist Regency Enterprises for assistance.
 Production was ultimately set for late October 2002 in Queensland and Sydney, Australia.
 The film, officially titled The Fountain, was 'greenlit' (approved for production) with a budget of $70 million, co-financed by Warner Bros. and New Regency, who filled the gap after Village Roadshow withdrew from the project.
 Preparation for production of The Fountain cost $18 million.
 Abruptly, Pitt, whose requested screenplay revisions were not met, left the project seven weeks before the first day of shooting.
 The actor went on to star as Achilles in director Wolfgang Petersen's Troy.

 With the studio threatening to shut down the project, Aronofsky sent the script to actor Russell Crowe as a potential replacement for Pitt.
 However, Crowe, worn out from recently completing Master and Commander: The Far Side of the World, declined.
 In September 2002, Jeff Robinov, President of Production at Warner Bros.
 Pictures, announced that The Fountain would cease production, with Blanchett receiving compensation for her time and the Australian crew being fired from the halted project.
 Sets built for the production of the film, including a 10-story Mayan temple, were eventually auctioned off, in addition to props and other items.
 Pitt said that he was disappointed to leave and added, "I remain encouraged that The Fountain will yet have its day."